ericjiang18/EnergyORM/README.md

 * **Act as a reward signal:** The energy scores can be used to further fine-tune generator models.
 * **Improve classification/selection tasks:** By providing a quantitative measure of CoT quality.

-The model architecture involves tokenizing the input (question + CoT + answer) and then processing it through a Transformer-based EBM to output a single energy value.
+The model architecture involves tokenizing the input ([cls] + question + [sep] + answer) and then processing it through a Transformer-based EBM to output a single energy value.

 ![Model Process Flow](./figure/image_flow.png)